viant/bgc/README.md

 ###### insertWaitTimeoutInMs

 When inserting data data this library checks upto 60 sec if data has been added.
-Tto control this behabiou you can set insertWaitTimeoutInMs (default 60 sec) To disable this mechanism set:
+To control this behaviour you can set insertWaitTimeoutInMs (default 60 sec)

+To disable this mechanism set:
      insertWaitTimeoutInMs: -1

 ###### insertMaxRetires